Skip to Content

 Instead, there is a campsite known as Eastern Summit Camp, where you can set up a tent and choose to either summit on the same afternoon or in the morning.

-View from Queensland's tallest mountain, Mount Bartle Frere
+View from queensland's tallest mountain, mount bartle frere

 Hiking Distance